-18. Metallic Peperomia (Peperomia Rosso)
+17. Metallic Peperomia (Peperomia Metallica)

-The metallic peperomia is recognized by its pointed leaves, which are dark green with a hint of silvery greenish color.
+It boasts pointed leaves, which are dark green with a hint of silvery greenish color.

 The plant produces flower spikes with both male and female flowers.

-19. Vining Peperomia (Peperomia Serpens)
+18. Vining Peperomia (Peperomia Serpens)

-The leaves of the vining peperomia are exquisite green heart-shaped leaves.
+The leaves of the Vining Peperomia are exquisite green heart-shaped leaves.

-20. Parallel Peperomia (Peperomia Puteolata)
+19. Parallel Peperomia (Peperomia Puteolata)

-The dark green lance-shaped leaves of parallel peperomia plants contain silvery stripes or veins.
+The dark green lance-shaped leaves of Parallel Peperomia plants contain silvery stripes or veins.

 On reddish upright stems with a trailing tendency, the lovely foliage grows.

-Some More Peperomia Varieties
+8 Additional Peperomia Varieties